Propulsion Trades for a 2035-2040 Solar Gravitational Lens Mission: Payload implications: telescope size and sunlight suppression

 \subsection{External occulter (starshade) decouples wavelength reach from aperture}

 An external occulter placed at separation $z_s$ from the telescope and of diameter $D_0$ blocks the solar disk without being limited by telescope diffraction.
 A representative configuration is a $\sim \SI{70}{m}$ starshade at $z_s\sim \SI{5000}{km}$, which can block the Sun with Fresnel number $F\sim 25$ at $\lambda=\SI{10}\mu{\rm m}$ \cite{TuryshevStarshade2025}.
-With a starshade, a $d=\SI{0.4}{m}$ telescope can achieve broadband signal-to-noise ratio (SNR) sufficient for image reconstruction across $\SIrange{0.1}{20}\mu{\rm m}$ for an exo-Earth at $\SI{30}{pc}$ observed from $z=\SI{650}{\AU}$ \cite{TuryshevStarshade2025}.
+With a starshade, a \(d=0.4~\mathrm{m}\) telescope can achieve broadband signal-to-noise ratio (SNR) sufficient for image reconstruction across \(0.1\)--\(20~\mu\mathrm{m}\) for an exo-Earth at \(30~\pcunit\) observed from \(z=650~\AU\) \cite{TuryshevStarshade2025}.
 This relaxes the requirement to deliver large apertures to \(650\)--\(900~\AU\) and is therefore directly relevant to the propulsion trade.
-The starshade size is also comparable to sail areas contemplated for fast SGL access, raising the possibility that a maneuverable sail could be repurposed as a starshade during science operations.
+The starshade linear dimension is of the same order as some proposed SGL sailcraft structures, but the optical-figure, edge-scatter, deployment, and formation-flying requirements are different from those of a propulsion sail.
+Any sail-as-occulter reuse must therefore be treated as a separate mass, optical, thermal, and control closure rather than as a free secondary function.